pepijndevos/pepijndevos.github.com/_posts/2014-08-16-costa-rica.markdown

 ### Day 15

 I got up early for the bus back to Puntarenas.
-I arrived at the bus station in time for a non-existant 8:30 bus, so I had to wait a long time for the 9:30 bus.
+I arrived at the bus station in time for a non-existent 8:30 bus, so I had to wait a long time for the 9:30 bus.

 I was hoping to take an earlier bus to feel more relaxed about the connection in Puntarenas.